 Norway - an example

-Indebted European nations, and Australia, should look to mainly by refusing to spend its huge oil revenues and placing them instead in a sovereign wealth fund.
+Indebted European nations, and Australia, should look to Norway, which has become one of the wealthiest countries in the world mainly by refusing to spend its huge oil revenues and placing them instead in a sovereign wealth fund.
 The fund generates money from its ownership of petroleum fields, taxes on oil and gas, and dividends from a 67% stake in Statoil, the country's largest energy company.
 Norway is the world's second-largest gas exporter and the seventh-largest oil exporter.

 Norway has a Current Account Balance that is a world-leader in large part because it still has part ownership (67%) of its petroleum processing industry (Statoil).
 In contrast, Australia surrenders its resources to mainly foreign entities in exchange for exploration rights plus royalties based on tonnage exported.